 Questions regarding this Request for Application must be directed in writing, via email, to the contact person.
-The deadline for submitting such questions is three business days prior to the due date for applications.
-Answers will be issued to all applicants no later than two business days prior to the application due date.
+The deadline for submitting such questions is November 29, 2023.
+Answers will be issued to all applicants no later than November 30, 2023.